OctopusDeploy/blog/blog/2018-03/octopus-release-2018.3.md

  - New Releases
 ---

 This month, we've greatly improved our support for _infrastructure as code_ unlocking some incredible deployment automation and infrastructure automation scenarios.
-Octopus `2018.3` introduces support for GitHub repositories as feeds and first class terraform support as well as some awesome smaller features like Highlight Messages and Artifacts and .
+Octopus `2018.3` introduces support for GitHub repositories as feeds and first class terraform support as well as some awesome smaller features like project variables preview and highlight messages/artifacts.
 Read on for all the exciting details!

 ## In this post